 What is the reason?

-... which should increase the distribution ...
+... what should actually increase the distribution ...

 Yes, but contract customers typically retain their terminals for two years.
 In addition, the end user subsidy drops and many prepaid customers have to dispute the change to a modern smartphone quite at its own expense.
 In the foreseeable future, therefore, a large part of the terminals in use will still be characterized by such restrictions against the stationary web.